vstinner/pythondev/portability.rst

     doesn't work before the creation of the first thread on FreeBSD 6"

-* "Issue #18238: sigwaitinfo() can be interrupted on Linux (raises InterruptedError), but not on AIX"

 * Signal orders
 * HP-UX11
 * depending on the OS, a signal sent to the pid is received by the mainthread